The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 Investors had pretty much given up on GameStop when Burry, who had made his name battling Wall Street’s biggest names, identified overlooked value in the video game retailer.
 Failed acquisitions, lackluster management and customers’ preference for downloading new games rather than buying them in stores had shaved nearly 70 percent from the share price.

 But with GameStop trading near its all-time lows, and sitting on roughly $480 million in cash, the board could easily buy back most of the outstanding shares.
-That could triple the financial payoff for shareholders, including Burry whose investment firm owned 2 million shares.
+That could triple the financial payoff for shareholders, including Burry, whose investment firm owned 2 million shares.

 “Mr. Market is putting this one right in your hands,” he wrote.

 The stand-pat board ignored Burry.
 But his letter was the first public indication that the smart guys on Wall Street were missing something about GameStop.
 He wasn’t the only one who saw it.
 Weeks earlier, an anonymous figure whose views, aired on a Reddit message board, would ultimately rock the establishment on Wall Street and in Washington, had invested $3,030 in the company.
 That was just a sliver of Burry’s millions.
-But writing as “DeepF***ingValue,” Keith Gill, 34, a Massachusetts financial advisor, helped marshal an online posse of investors who drove GameStop’s share price this month into a historic 1,784 percent gain, humiliating the hedge fund managers who had wagered billions that the stock would fall.
+But writing as “DeepF---ingValue,” Keith Gill, 34, a Massachusetts financial adviser, helped marshal an online posse of investors who drove GameStop’s share price this month into a historic 1,784 percent gain, humiliating the hedge fund managers who had wagered billions that the stock would fall.

 In a nation roiled by us-against-them politics, the GameStop saga has emerged as a morality tale, ostensibly pitting an army of commoners against an arrogant financial elite and fueling an anti-Wall Street animus that has simmered since bank executives more than a decade ago escaped punishment for their role in triggering the financial crisis.